CS340-21/oss/kvyas1.md

 ### Project 1442:

 My second assigned project has one potential vulnerability.
 I came to this conclusion because the last commit to the main branch was in February of 2015, and an issue was assigned by a fellow contributor on January of 2016.
 The issue is still open so a vulnerability may still exist.

+# Sprint 4

+Fourth Sprint required us to produce patches for both projects.

+### Project 712:

+Since this project is inactive, and no vulnerabilities were found, no patch was created.

+### Project 1442:

+Despite having a potential vulnerability, no patch was created because the issue still open (created on January 2016) required various files, which I do not have access to.